Jump to: Best Tours | Tour Prices

 See All Tours from CroisiEurope River Cruises

-Lueftner Cruises offers local river cruise tours through Germany, Austria, Slovakia, Hungary, and others.
-Most participants are adults and the tours range in length from 5 days to 2 weeks.
-Some of their offerings cater to families with children.
-Many of their tours are priced in the mid-range category.
+A-ROSA offers local river cruise tours through Germany, Austria, Slovakia, the Netherlands, and others.
+Most participants are adults and the tours range in length from 5 days to 3 weeks.
+The company appeals to travelers of all ages, with many tours focusing on families with children.
+Budget travelers will appreciate the relative affordability of the company's offerings.

-See All Tours from Lueftner Cruises
+See All Tours from Insight Vacations

 Cologne is a city that combines both modern and historic features in a very compatible and fun style.
 From the impressive Cologne Cathedral to the many museums and outdoor spaces along the river, Cologne offers something for everyone.
 The city is also well connected to the rest of Germany and Europe with a very popular train station right in the heart of town.